sforrester23/SQL/README.md

 - There is no uniqueness constraint for foreign keys
 - A table can have any number of foreign keys
 - A row cannot be deleted from a reference table if it is in use via a foreign key

+## Examples of Database Tools
+- Microsoft Access
+- SQL Server Editions
+- PostgreSQL
+- SQLite
+- MySQL
+- Redis - "not only SQL"
+- MongoDB - "not only SQL"
+- Oracle